How Alcoholism Affects Appearance

 Alcohol abuse can greatly affect both mental and physical health.
-It can also greatly affect outward appearance, ranging from minor skin abnormalities to potentially life-threatening conditions.
+It can also affect outward appearance, ranging from minor skin abnormalities to potentially life-threatening conditions.
+Recovered spoke with plastic surgeon Dr. Bart Kachniarz to understand exactly how alcohol abuse affects appearance and what can be done to rectify it.

 Key takeaways: